google/zetasql/docs/query-syntax.md

    randomly selects the specified number of rows for each group, where for a particular group, every sample of that size is equally likely.
 +  `REPEATABLE`: Optional.
-When it is used, repeated executions of the sampling operation return a result table with identical rows for a given repeat argument, as long as the underlying data does not change. `repeat_argument` represents a sampling seed and must be a positive value of type `INT64`.
+When it's used, repeated executions of the sampling operation return a result table with identical rows for a given repeat argument, as long as the underlying data doesn't change. `repeat_argument` represents a sampling seed and must be a positive value of type `INT64`.
 +  `WITH WEIGHT`: Optional.
 Retrieves [scaling weight][scaling-weight].
-If specified, the `TABLESAMPLE` operator outputs one extra column of type `DOUBLE` that is greater than or equal 1.0 to represent the actual scaling weight.
-If an alias is not provided, the default name _weight_ is used.
+If specified, the `TABLESAMPLE` operator outputs one extra column of type `DOUBLE` that's greater than or equal 1.0 to represent the actual scaling weight.
+If an alias isn't provided, the default name _weight_ is used.
    +  In Bernoulli sampling, the weight is `1 / provided sampling probability`.
       For example, `TABLESAMPLE BERNOULLI (1 percent)` will expose the weight of `1 / 0.01`.